MJ-NT/Glass-Darkly/README.md

 The `/account` route queries the database for the user’s username and password, checks the user exists, then, if reached by POST, processes changing their password, handling all related errors (“Invalid current password”, “New password cannot be the same as the old password”, etc).
 The new password is hashed and the users table updated.

 The `/challenge` route first connects to the database and queries the Menace level for the user logged in.
 If `result["menace"] >= 100` then the route redirects to overcome.html.
-Otherwise, the route queries for the user’s story state and subsequently queries for the options associated with the challenge with that story state.
-If no options are found, then an ending message story text is passed into the challenge.html.
+Otherwise, the route queries for the user’s `story_state` and subsequently queries for the options associated with the challenge with that `story_state`.
+If no options are found, then an ending message `story_text` is passed into the challenge.html.

-If the user reached the route via the GET method, it fetches all 4 user stats, creates a dictionary called ‘challenge_data’ and iterates through each challenge option to calculate its success chance using the formula Fallen London uses: `success_chance = int((SCALER * stat_value) / opt["difficulty"] * 100)`, where SCALER is the constant 0.6 defined at the top of app.py.
-The route then appends the resulting data to the ‘options’ key as a list of dictionaries, containing the option text, number, the stat it tests and the success chance.
+If the user reached the route via the GET method, it fetches all 4 user stats, creates a dictionary called `challenge_data` and iterates through each challenge option to calculate the probability of success using the formula Fallen London uses: `success_chance = int((SCALER * stat_value) / opt["difficulty"] * 100)`, where SCALER is the constant 0.6 defined at the top of `app.py`.
+The route then appends the resulting data to the ‘options’ key as a list of dictionaries, containing the option’s text, number, the name of the stat it tests and the chances of success.
 These are then rendered in the challenge.html.

 If the user reached the route via POST, it extracts the selected option from form data, then implements a generator expression to find the chosen option and handle errors with the default value None for the next() function.
 The route then queries for the user’s stat level for the stat tested by the chosen option, identifies the difficulty of the chosen option and calculates the user’s success chance according to the aforementioned formula.
 User success is measured against a random number generator:
 ```
 rng = random.randint(1, 100)
 success = rng <= success_chance
 ```
-The user’s Apprehensions, Menace, and story_state are all updated according to success or failure, as defined in each option in `challenges.py`.
+The user’s Apprehensions, Menace, and `story_state` are all updated according to success or failure, as defined in each option in `challenges.py`.

 In my `/login` route, a user’s username and password are queried in the users table, redirecting them to the homepage on a success, flashing a success message.
 I ran into a problem here whereby clearing session data with `session.clear()` in the `/login` (and `/register`) routes caused the flashed error messages (for “invalid username or password” etc) to not appear upon redirecting.
 I have implemented a workaround by saving the flashed messages as a list via `session.get("_flashes", [])` and reflashing once the session was cleared.
 With this method, no sensitive information is retained, the flashed messages are stored client-side, and memory concerns are minimal since the messages are text-only.

-The `/myself` route queries the user and their stats from the database and assigns the story text to None.
-If the user reached the route via GET, the myself.html page is rendered with the user’s name, current stats and no story text.
+The `/myself` route queries the user and their stats from the database and assigns the `story_text` to None.
+If the user reached the route via GET, the myself.html page is rendered with the user’s name, current stats and no `story_text`.
 If the user reaches the route via POST, the route gets the stat and amount from the form, handles Value and Type errors out of an abundance of caution (since the form uses a dropdown menu) and instances where the user doesn’t have enough Apprehensions to improve the stat.
 It then defines valid stats to guard against SQL-injection attacks so it can use an f-string to update the user’s stats and Apprehensions.
-The user’s stats are then refetched and the story text is created based on the stat improvement.
+The user’s stats are then refetched and the `story_text` is created based on the stat improvement.

 The `/overcome` route renders `overcome.html` when reached by GET.
 This only happens via the challenge route when the user’s Menace is greater than or equal to 100.
-If reached via the POST method, the route will connect to the database and reset the user’s stats to 1, their Menace to 0 and their story_state to 0, flashing a success message and returning them to the homepage.
-This will occur when a user clicks the “Begin Anew” button on the Overcome page or the “Restart Game” button on the Challenge page when story text is present.
+If reached via the POST method, the route will connect to the database and reset the user’s stats to 1, their Menace to 0 and their `story_state` to 0, flashing a success message and returning them to the homepage.
+This will occur when a user clicks the “Begin Anew” button on the Overcome page or the “Restart Game” button on the Challenge page when `story_text` is present.

 The `/register` route is very similar to the login route, using the same method for storing and refetching flashes.
 It handles similar error cases to login, adding additional checks for cases in which the username is already taken or matches the password.
 I originally implemented more stringent password requirements but decided that since the game does not require email addresses, payment information, or indeed any personal information, a final check for sufficient password length would suffice.
 The route uses a `try except` loop to insert new users into the database and hashes their passwords.